nuvo/cain/README.md

   cain backup [flags]

 Flags:
-  -c, --container string   container name to act on (default "cassandra")
+  -b, --buffer-size float   in memory buffer size (MB) to use for files copy (buffer per file) (default 6.75) -c, --container string    container name to act on (default "cassandra")
       --dst string          destination to backup to.
-Example: s3://bucket/cassandra -h, --help               help for backup
-  -k, --keyspace string    keyspace to act on
+Example: s3://bucket/cassandra -k, --keyspace string     keyspace to act on
   -n, --namespace string    namespace to find cassandra cluster -p, --parallel int        number of files to copy in parallel. set this flag to 0 for full parallelism (default 1) -l, --selector string     selector to filter on
 ```

 #### Examples